arc-bphc/arc-iot/arc-iot.md

 ### Disqualification

-A team may be disqualifed due to, but not limited to the following:
+A team may be disqualified due to, but not limited to the following:

 * The robot damages a bomb when moving it.
 * The participating team is not ready in time for the start of their turn.
 * The robot damages the arena.